Hidden Conformal Invariance of Scalar Effective Field Theories

-Second is the question of whether conformal invariance is exhibited by higher-spin theories in the double copy, e.g.~the Born-Infeld (BI) photon, whose structure is constrained through soft behavior~\cite{Cheung:2018oki}.
-Here we are actually somewhat pessimistic, simply because a free photon is only conformally invariant in $D=4$, while scale invariance for interacting BI requires $D=0$.
-That said, a more thorough analysis is warranted.
+Second is the question of whether conformal invariance is exhibited by higher-spin theories in the double copy, e.g., the Born-Infeld (BI) photon, whose structure is constrained through soft behavior~\cite{Cheung:2018oki}, and the gauge theory constructed in Ref.~\cite{Johansson:2017srf}.
+It would be interesting to see if the latter can be conformal in $D=6$.
+On the other hand, we are actually somewhat pessimistic for BI, simply because a free photon is only conformally invariant in $D=4$, while scale invariance for interacting BI requires $D=0$.
+That said, a more thorough analysis, including other theories with an interacting photon~\cite{Azevedo:2017lkz}, is warranted.